 - Does this mean that doctors will miss opportunities to pick up on health problems, because patients will see the pharmacy assistant instead?

-- When the Pharmacy Guild talks about ‘evidence-based’ services, what do they mean? (given the fact that all community pharmacies happily advise customers to buy their unproven remedies and products).
+- When the Pharmacy Guild talks about ‘evidence-based’ services, what do they mean? (given the fact that many community pharmacies also sell unproven remedies and products).

 What do you think, is this good policy or not?